adamdjbrett/doctrineofdiscovery.org/_includes/snip/import.md

 #### [Recognizing Indigenous Rights Inter-nationally](#A112)

-- *Nicholas Robinson, Elisabeth Haub School of Law at Pace University, Chair*
+- *Nicholas Robinson, Elisabeth Haub School of Law at Pace University, Chair & Panelist*
-- Nicholas Robinson, Elisabeth Haub School of Law at Pace University
 - Chris Sudol, Elisabeth Haub School of Law at Pace University

 <span id="aa113"></span>
 ### [Panel A113](#A113)

-####
+#### SUNY ESF Diversity and Knowledge of the Environment Class

-- *Sarah Nahar , Syracuse University / SUNY ESF , Chair*
+- *Sarah Nahar, Syracuse University / SUNY ESF, Chair*
 - Sarah Nahar, SUNY ESF Diversity and Knowledge of the Environment Class, Undergrad Panel: The Doctrine of Discovery: Its contemporary impacts and resistance
 - Sharon Moran, SUNY ESF,